 (Huntington's Disease; Huntington Chorea; Chronic Progressive Chorea; Hereditary Chorea)

-The part of the brain that smooths and coordinates movements degenerates.
+In Huntington disease, the part of the brain that smooths and coordinates movements degenerates.

 Drugs can help relieve the symptoms, but the disorder is progressive, ultimately ending in death.